 Why does the past dictate the future so royally?
 When babies are born, they are blank canvases.
 Their every perception about the world is based on lived experience, especially during the first 7 years of life.
 They naturally interpret this experience as the absolute truth.
 This gives the brain the stability of knowing what to expect and direction for maximizing the probability of survival.
 It also seems to make sense, “If I live in the world, then my experience must say something about that world in general.”
 The problem is that the older we get, the more closed-off we become to new possibilities.
-As we accumulate experiences (evidence as the brain sees it), the rigidity of our most important beliefs about ourselves and the world around us increases.
+As we accumulate experiences (evidence as the brain sees it), we become more rigid in our beliefs.
 Wisdom, however, leads us to take a broader view of life.

-All resolutions to change are motivated by the right belief that change is within the realm of possibility.
+All resolutions to change are motivated by the belief that change is within the realm of possibility.
 To resolve is to recognize that the way things are is not the way things have to be.
 To resolve is to treat every day as a new life.
-It requires embracing the unknown and it starts with the decision to suspend old ways of thinking and being with the belief that something better can take their place.
 To resolve requires courage because change can inspire fear.
 Having certainty about the future, even if that certainty is far from the ideal, provides a sense of order and security (a comfort zone).
 To resolve is to temporarily welcome chaos (the absence of order and security) into one’s life for the opportunity to transform it into something positive.

 The inherent nature of life is constant change.
 To fear change is to fear life itself.Jonathan Lockwood Huie

 I like new year’s resolutions.
 But I like daily resolutions even better.
 If I can recognize an area I need improvement in why wait for the calendar to change?
 The scale I have works 365 days a year.
-And so does my faculty of reason and ability to self-revise.
+And so does my faculty of reason and capacity to self-revise.
 We’re here today, so make every resolution you can think of.
-But this year resolve to resolve.
-Make a decision to pursue change whenever and wherever you recognize that it is in order.
+But this year let’s resolve to resolve.
+That is, to pursue change the same moment we recognize that it is in order.

 Change is the law of life and those who look only to the past or present are certain to miss the future.John F. Kennedy